What does a Tooling Technician do?

 How to become a Tooling Technician?

 Becoming a Tooling Technician can lead to a rewarding career in manufacturing and engineering.
-This role involves creating and maintaining tools used in production processes.
-It requires a mix of technical skills and problem-solving abilities.
+This role involves creating and maintaining tools used in production.
+It requires a strong understanding of machinery and materials.
 Follow these steps to start your journey as a Tooling Technician.

 How long does it take to become a Tooling Technician?